Poteau, Oklahoma: Geography

 The city is located in the valley below Cavanal Hill, dubbed the "World's Highest Hill" with a signed elevation of 1999 ft.
-The location was a subject of extensive coal mining in the first half of the 20th Century, and a railway, eventually called the Poteau and Cavanal Mountain Railroad, served the mines.
+The location was a subject of extensive coal mining in the first half of the 20th century, and a railway, eventually called the Poteau and Cavanal Mountain Railroad, served the mines.
 The summit elevation of the hill is 2385 ft above sea level, while the hill rises 1960 ft above the Poteau River on the east side of Poteau.
-The Poteau River is the only river in Oklahoma that flows north.
-It flows into Arkansas where it meets the Arkansas River at Belle Point in Fort Smith.

 Climate

 Poteau is tied with several other towns for the highest recorded temperature in the state of Oklahoma.